 By outlining unacceptable behaviour and educating employees on business values through a policy, you are in a better position to manage unacceptable conduct in the workplace if and when it arises.

-The use of drug and alcohol during and outside of work hours can present significant safety risks and costs to your business through injuries, absenteeism and lost productivity.
-A drug and alcohol policy can promote and maintain a risk-free work environment while outlining the rights a business to test employees for drug-use.
+The use of drugs and alcohol during and outside of work hours can present significant safety risks and costs to your business through injuries, absenteeism and damage to company property.
+A drugs and alcohol policy will reiterate the business’s zero-tolerance approach while also communicating the potential for employees to be subjected to random testing.

-Most businesses will have to deal with a workplace dispute at some point.
-Having a grievance policy in place acts as an important tool for employees to understand what steps they should follow when handling a complaint.
+Every business will have to deal with a workplace dispute at some point.
+Having a grievance policy in place acts as an important tool for employees to understand what steps they should follow when making or handling a complaint.

 Performance management is a common practice within any business, but can often be a delicate process.
 A policy will assist you in remaining compliant with requirements of procedural fairness and provide guidance on how unacceptable conduct will be dealt with.

 With the increased use of technology in businesses, it is important to establish what is an appropriate and acceptable use of the internet.
 An internet and email policy will define what is inappropriate use of company computers and internet resources, as well as the consequences an employee may face for breaching the policy.

 Social media use is rapidly increasing and becoming incorporated into our working lives.
 A social media policy is essential to protecting your company’s reputation, especially if employees list their place of employment on their profiles.
 On social media, lines between professional and personal networks can become blurred, so it is a good idea to let employees know that how they behave on social media reflects on the business, and what may be the possible consequence of that behaviour.